 (11ak)For an IEEE 802.11 link that is the basis of a general link, the disassociation service informs higher layer services of the IEEE 802.1Q network that the general link has been destroyed.
 The GLK AP and the GLK non-AP STA each coordinate with higher layer services and each other to destroy the point-to-point link.
 The higher layer services destroy or disable the Internal Sublayer Service SAPs, inform the GLK convergence function of the deletion of the mapping of the Internal Sublayer Service SAPs, and inform the network routing protocol of the destruction of the general link, for their respective (#4335)MS SAPs.
 This process destroys the previously existing point-to-point link that was suitable for use in an IEEE 802.1Q network.

-The disassociation service can be invoked by either party in an association (non-AP STA or AP).
+The disassociation service can be invoked by either party in an STA association (non-AP STA or AP) or a MLD association (non-AP MLD or AP MLD).
 Disassociation is a notification, not a request.
-Disassociation cannot be refused by the receiving STA except when management frame protection is negotiated and the message integrity check fails.
+Disassociation cannot be refused by the receiving STA or the receiving MLD except when management frame protection is negotiated and the message integrity check fails.

-An AP can disassociate STAs to enable the AP to be removed from a network for service or for other reasons.
-STAs attempt to disassociate when they leave a network.
-However, the MAC protocol does not depend on STAs invoking the disassociation service.
-(MAC management is designed to accommodate loss of communication with an associated STA.)
+An AP or an AP MLD can disassociate STAs or non-AP MLDs, respectively, to enable the AP or AP MLD to be removed from a network for service or for other reasons.
+STAs or MLDs attempt to disassociate when they leave a network.
+However, the MAC protocol does not depend on STAs or MLDs invoking the disassociation service.
+(MAC management is designed to accommodate loss of communication with an associated STA or an associated MLD.)

 TGbe editor: Modify clause 9.4.1.5 as follows:

 Current AP Address field (Motion 115 #SP87, Motion 115 #SP94)